 Cloud is considered as an effective DR strategy for many reasons because of its client-friendly options.
 Some of them include:

-- Provides the ability to maintain a secondary center away from the main backup center allowing regional disaster recovery
+- Provides the ability to maintain a secondary center away from the primary backup center, allowing regional disaster recovery

-- Beneficial even for high-end firms that can have sophisticated DR architecture, in terms of financial savings and giving full control over processes allowing them to test more often
+- Beneficial even for high-end firms that can have sophisticated DR architecture in terms of financial savings and giving complete control over processes, allowing them to test more often

 Many firms feel that public cloud is a cost-effective DR plan!

-Public Cloud is one major option that many firms look at as a right strategy that addresses budgetary constraints associated with disaster recovery strategy.
+Public Cloud is one major option that many firms consider as a strategy that addresses budgetary constraints associated with disaster recovery.

-With a cost-effective solution, public cloud offered a dynamic combo of hybrid on and off-premise resources ensuring business flexibility across firms.
+As a cost-effective solution, public cloud offers a dynamic combination of hybrid on- and off-premise resources, ensuring business flexibility across firms.

 Some of the key aspects to be considered in adopting public cloud as an effective Disaster Recovery strategy:

-- Automation: This is one key factor that traditional systems lagged in to address on-time recovery, because of heavy manual processes in testing, deployment and recovery procedures.
+- Automation: This is one key factor that traditional systems lagged in addressing on-time recovery because of heavy manual processes in testing, deployment, and recovery procedures.
 Automation ensures predictability and reliability with low costs.

-- Testing: Testing is key to DR strategy as it helps in churning out failures in a process.
+- Testing: Testing is key to DR strategy as it helps identify process failures.
 However, testing traditional DR systems was a problem.
-No worries! automation brings in use.
-Dealing away with complexities in manual testing procedures, automation can help you in DR testing procedures in verifying and sorting out the captured test cases to finally test the full recovery of the workload.
+No worries!
+Automation is now in use.
+Dealing with the complexities of manual testing procedures, automation can help you in DR testing procedures by verifying and sorting out the captured test cases to finally test the full recovery of the workload.

-- Effective Management: An effective management and IT administration is key to the success of a disaster recovery strategy.
-It is important to manage both on-premises and public cloud workloads together as a single pool of resources, making it easy to recover.
+- Effective Management: Effective management and IT administration are key to the success of a disaster recovery strategy.
+It is important to manage both on-premises and public cloud workloads together as a single pool of resources, making recovery easy.

 - Flexibility in Implementation: Flexibility in implementation is one key aspect that a DR solution should ideally provide.
-Unlike most Disaster-Recovery-as-a-Service (DRaaS) processes limit the time you operate on the cloud, public cloud provides the ability to completely run on cloud till the end of recovery facilitating the successful disaster recovery strategy implementation.
+Unlike most Disaster-Recovery-as-a-Service (DRaaS) processes, which limit the time you operate on the cloud, the public cloud allows you to run completely on the cloud until the end of recovery, facilitating the successful implementation of a disaster recovery strategy.

-Don’t have to worry anymore.
-Be it a firm of any size, Cloud can be a right and budget-friendly disaster recovery strategy you can invest in to deal away with the unexpected disaster concerns.
+You don’t have to worry anymore.
+Be it a firm of any size, cloud disaster recovery services can be a right and budget-friendly disaster recovery strategy you can invest in to deal with unexpected disaster concerns.